Anonventions/GlobalPost/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the PRIVATE License - all rights to it are preserved and cannot be redistributed without permission!

 ## 🙏 Credits